 New York quartet Ike Yard mixed vocals not unlike the zombie mutterings of a bum in the subway (and barely more intelligible) with spurts of electronic noise to create minimalist “music” with a funny sort of force.
-The recorded emphasis was on percussion and rhythm, although there are traces of pitch, courtesy assorted drones and grunts.
-By and large, the sounds resemble audio vérité — street noises, howling winds, guns, clanging doors — more so on A Fact a Second, the preceding EP being more musical.
+The recorded emphasis was on percussion and rhythm, although there are traces of pitch courtesy of assorted drones and grunts.
+By and large, the sounds resemble audio vérité — street noises, howling winds, guns, clanging doors — more so on Ike Yard (not titled A Fact a Second, that was a Factory catalogue number), the preceding EP being more musical.

 Stuart Arbright (né Argabright) followed Ike Yard with Dominatrix.
 The charming and catchy club hit consists of passionless dada femme recitation over light, atmospheric music with scratch mix effects by producer Ivan Ivan and Ken Lockie of Cowboys International.
 The 12-inch offers two full-scale versions plus two additional remixes (“Chants” and “Beat Me”).